rendall/hometown-parser-2/README.md

 To speed lookup, the normalized place-names are entered into a *Trie*

-### Syntax
+### Syntax analysis

+This stage is *currently in development*

-The final stage of the process is to analyze the tokens together and discard unlikely locations.
-This is a bit more art than science.
+The final stage of the process is to analyze the tokens together and discard unlikely locations

 For example, given the input text *San Francisco, California*, the parser returns the following locations: